AndyGan0/Beginner-projects-python/README.md

 <br><br><br>

 # Project 9
-Takes an ASCII text file as input and counts the occurances of each letter.
+Takes an ASCII text file as input and counts the occurances of each letter. <br>
-Later, it calculates the appearance percentage for each letter and diplays them using text.
+Later, it calculates the appearance percentage for each letter and diplays them using text.<br>
 '*' represents 1%.
 For example: <br>
 C: *** is 3%